DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-rosds-quick-start.md

 id: rosbot-rosds-quick-start
 ---

-This tutorial will walk you throug connecting ROSbot to [ROS Development Studio (RDS)](https://rds.theconstructsim.com/) cloud service.
+This tutorial will walk you through connecting ROSbot to [ROS Development Studio (RDS)](https://rds.theconstructsim.com/) cloud service.
 We will show you, how to setup ROSbot to be controlled remotely with application hosted in cloud.

 ## Step 1: ROSbot configuration